liamreed/searchlist/README.md

 searchlist
 ==================================================
-A small piece of JS to search through a list
+A simple JS search script to search through a list of items

 Usage: